plusstorage/docs-s3/content/en/docs/introduction/_index.md

 ---
 title: Introduction
 description: >
-    General information about the product
+    General information about the product.
 weight: 10
 ---